 We recently spent 24 hours in Malaysia’s capital on our way from Kuching back to Phnom Penh.
 Given Kuala Lumpur’s reputation for being ‘just another big city’, I was surprised by how much I enjoyed it.
 If you’ve been travelling around Southeast Asia or living elsewhere in the region, it definitely represents a dramatic change of scenery and pace!
-Here’s how we spent our short stopover in KL…
+Here’s my classic itinerary for a day in Kuala Lumpur, Malaysia.

 KL’s Central Market is housed in a beautiful colonial-era building with a very photogenic blue facade.
 It’s definitely a tourist-friendly market, mostly comprised of souvenir and antique stands with a large number of batik and fabric stores on the second level.
 You can easily navigate through the market within an hour.
 Stop in for a drink at Old Town White Coffee on the ground floor – it’s the spiritual home of one of my favourite Southeast Asian inventions, 3-in-1 (an addictive mix of coffee, milk powder and sugar sold in small packets).
 If you fancy a snack, there is a Putu Bambu Tradisi stand tucked outside a side door in the market laneway.
 The super-soft, steamed rice flour cakes (pictured above in their bamboo casings) are a KL classic and well worth sampling.